Introduction

 Meanwhile, we’re decommissioning some of our oldest coal-fired units to make way for these new, more efficient forms of power production.
 It’s a natural evolution—one that fits with our historic mission of providing reliable, low-cost energy that makes life better for the people we serve.

-Who is the “our” in the title?
-TVA is a government entity.
-We the people manage the government – or we are supposed to do so.
-The government works for us – or it's supposed to do so.
-I hope that “our” means “we the people,” not “TVA.”
+Who is the “our” in TVA's web page title above?
+TVA is a socialist government entity.
+We the people manage the government, or we are supposed to do so.
+The government works for us, or it's supposed to do so.
+I hope that “our” in TVA's web page title means “we the people,” not “TVA.”

-I tried various searches, but I could not find annual TVA electric output totals by year.
+I tried multiple search options but could not find records of annual TVA electric output totals by year.
 If anyone reading this article can find valid sources, please comment!

-TVA, of course, has been under various federal, socialistic government dictates to produce more “clean energy” and to reduce its “carbon footprint.”
-These dictates advanced under President Obama.
-President Biden continues to advance the dictates.
-I'm sure that many Democrats and several Republicans have been and are in favor of these dictates.
+TVA, of course, has been under various federal (socialistic) government dictates to produce more “clean energy” and to reduce its “carbon footprint.”
+These dictates were initially advanced under former President Obama.
+President Biden continues to advance the mandates.
+I assume that a majority of Democrats and even some Republicans have been and are in favor of these socialist dictates.

-A conservationist has the biblical worldview, which values environmental stewardship.
+A conservationist has a biblical worldview, which values environmental stewardship.
 As good stewards, conservationists take care of what God has entrusted to us in nature.
-The ethical use of natural resources, to better mankind, cares for and manages the environment, for future generations.
+The ethical use of natural resources to better mankind cares for and manages the environment for future generations.
 Humans use, manage, and improve the ecosystem.
 We are not intruders.
-I paint with a broad brush, but my definition aligns with other reputable website sources that I have viewed.
+I am painting with a broad brush, but my definition aligns with other reputable sources that I have viewed online.

-An environmentalist, however, has a pantheistic worldview.
+An environmentalist, in contrast, has a pantheistic worldview.
 The creation is worshiped above the Creator.
-The needs of humans are lower than the needs of the environment (climate, air, land, water, animals, and plants).
-Humans are separate from the creation and act “immorally,” by disrupting it.
-Again, I paint with a broad brush, but ask any “tree hugger” if my concept is not correct.
+Human needs are lower than the needs of the environment (climate, air, land, water, animals, and plants).
+Humans are separate from the creation and act “immorally” by disrupting nature.
+Again, I paint with a broad brush, but ask any “tree hugger” if my understanding is not correct.

 Christmas Eve Commentary

-That's about enough on that mundane topic!
+That is about enough on the previous and mundane topic!
 I'm done.
 Let's move on, shall we?
 After all, this is Christmas Eve!

-Can Christmas Eve fall on the 22nd, not the 24th?
-Yes, it can, and it did for the Fearghail clan!
-On Thursday, December 22, 2022, my youngest brother and his family came down to visit, have Christmas dinner (or lunch, as the Yankees call it) with us, and open gifts!
+Can Christmas Eve be celebrated on the 22nd, not the 24th?
+Yes, it can, and it was for the Fearghail clan!
+On Thursday, December 22, 2022, my youngest brother and his family came down to visit, have Christmas dinner (or lunch, as Yankees call it) with us, and open gifts!
 The decision to visit early this year was motivated by the current bit of winter that started yesterday and by Christmas falling on Sunday this year.

 We enjoyed about four hours of great family time!
 Our nieces regaled us with stories about their current basketball season.
-My brother and I talked about mischievous things that we had done in our teenage years.
-We shared some family memories.
-Molly was also happy to see everyone.
-Thanks, Mrs. Appalachian Irishman, for preparing a fine meal, on the unexpected date!
+My brother and I talked about mischievous things that we did in our teenage years.
+Further, we reminisced about family memories.
+Molly was also excited to see everyone.
+Thanks, Mrs. Appalachian Irishman, for preparing a fine meal for the early celebration of Christmas Eve!

 Conclusion

-My paternal grandparents didn't connect to electricity (for lights only) until Dad was already several years old.
-They used coal oil lamps and candles for light.
-In winter, firewood heated the home well enough, if family wore enough layers of clothes and had enough blankets on the beds.
-A rolling blackout may have occurred – if the fire went out, before more wood could be brought in to stoke the coals.
+My paternal grandparents did not connect to electricity (for lights only) until my father was several years old.
+Before doing so, they used coal oil lamps and candles for light.
+In winter, firewood in the fireplace and wood or coal in stoves heated the home, if family members wore enough layers of clothing and had enough blankets on the beds.
+A rolling blackout occurred if the fire went out before more wood or coal could be brought in to stoke the embers.

-If mankind must serve the creation, instead of the Creator, then those environmentalists should give up all modern electrical conveniences.
+If mankind must serve the creation instead of the Creator, environmentalists should give up all their modern electrical conveniences.
 That would be consistent.
-They should all return to living like Dad was raised – until Granny and Papaw connected to electric lights.
+They should return to living like my father was raised before his parents connected to electric lights.

-If mankind serves the Creator, then those conservationists should use the environment to improve mankind, replenish the environment, and leave it better, for the next generation.
+If mankind serves the Creator, conservationists should use the environment to improve mankind, replenish the environment, and leave it better for the next generation.

-Merry Christmas, to all my readers – especially to you, dear reader.
-The eternal Word was born of a virgin, lived as a man, ministered and showed us God in the flesh, was crucified for our sins (yours and mine), was resurrected, and ascended back to heaven.
-Christmas is the traditional commemoration of Jesus' birth.
+Merry Christmas to all readers, especially to you, dear reader.
+The eternal Word was born of a virgin, lived as a man, and ministered, showing us God incarnate.
+He was crucified for our sins (yours and mine).
+He rose from the dead and ascended back to heaven.
+Christmas is the traditional commemoration of Christ's birth.

-I don't care at all for the commercialization of Christmas.
-I do not need any Christmas presents.
-I have the gift of God.
+I do not care for the crass commercialization of Christmas.
+I do not want Christmas presents.
+I have the free gift from God.
 That is enough.

 No comments: